Please ensure Javascript is enabled for purposes of website accessibility Rep. Liz Hanbidge | Action Center

 Don't Price Out Homeowners; Support Fair Rent in Manufactured Home Communities

 House Bill 1250 would protect manufactured homeowners from continuous rent spikes that have priced too many out of their home.
 This bill strives to create a fairer system – one that respects the rights of property owners while also recognizing the fundamental need for housing security.
-Tell your elected officials that you support this bill and it deserves to be brought to a full vote.
+Tell your Senator that you support this bill and it deserves to be passed in the Senate.

 Take Action More Info